mapbox/batfish/docs/configuration.md

 ### babelPlugins

-`Array` - Additional plugin configuration to pass to Babel during both Webpack builds (client bundling and HTML generating).
+`Array` - Additional plugins to pass to Babel during both Webpack builds (client bundling and HTML generating).
 **You should `require()` your plugins instead of referencing them as strings.**
+Otherwise, Babel might end up looking in the wrong place for the npm package.

+### babelPresets

+`Array` - Additional presets to pass to Babel during both Webpack builds (client bundling and HTML generating).
+**You should `require()` your presets instead of referencing them as strings.**
 Otherwise, Babel might end up looking in the wrong place for the npm package.

 ### babelExclude